Shared Business: UK Costs, Tools & First Customers

 Startup Cost: £50–£300 | Difficulty: Beginner | Time to Start: 7 Days | Business Type: Local

-What is Shared Property Investing?
+What is Shared Business?

 Shared property investing is a unique business opportunity that allows you to create value for people who thought they'd never own a property.
 By bringing investors together and facilitating deals, you can earn a lucrative income while making a positive impact on the lives of others.Video Breakdown